 Many Recruiting Strategies are Biased

 Looking for a job after graduating college, Erin McKelvey didn’t receive a single response from employers.
-When she changed her name from Erin (a feminine name) to Mack (a more masculine name) on her resume, she received a 70% response rate.
+When she changed her name from Erin (historically a feminine name) to Mack (considered a more masculine name) on her resume, she received a 70 percent response rate.

 Additionally, employers may unconsciously (or consciously) place open roles on platforms with predominantly male candidates or actively target men through ads.
-Aside from being unethical, know that this is also illegal, which Facebook discovered the hard way back in 2018.
+Aside from being unethical, know that this is also illegal.

 Job Descriptions Contain Gender Bias

 Even something as mundane as a job description contains traces of unconscious bias.
-Language inherently has gendered associations, so including words like confident, decisive, strong and outspoken have been found to attract male candidates and deter female candidates.
+Language inherently has gendered associations.
+Including words like confident, decisive, strong and outspoken have been found to attract male candidates and deter female candidates.

-Research also shows that men apply to jobs where they meet 60% of the qualifications while women only apply to jobs that they meet 100% of the qualifications.
-Meaning if your job description has a lot of unnecessary or strict requirements, you are unintentionally weeding out women from applying to your open roles.
+Research also shows that men apply to jobs where they meet 60 percent of the qualifications while women only apply to jobs when they meet 100 percent of the qualifications.
+Meaning, if your job description has a lot of unnecessary or strict requirements, you are unintentionally weeding out women from applying to your open roles.